 In Trondheim I stayed at the Hotel Brattøra directly at the train station.
 At that time for the saving price for around 80 euros.
 Good luck I had, as hotels are not that cheap in Scandinavia.
 Therefore my recommendation: use the two booking websites mentioned above.

 My personal conclusion about the trip from Bodø to Trondheim

 It is a really scenic rail route, where you can forget the time and enjoy ten hours of great, relaxing nature.
 Personally, I prefer to travel this route over the day.
 Have something to eat and drink with you, even if the on-board restaurant is affordable.
-If you get a "NSB Minipris" discount price, then the journey is very cheap.
+If you get a "VY Minipris" discount price, then the journey is very cheap.